-Through these accreditation and validation relationships, DEREE-ACG students undertake studies leading to the award of two degrees: a US Bachelor's degree, reflecting institutional accreditation by NEASC, and a UK Honours Bachelor's Award validated by The Open University.
+Through these accreditation and validation relationships, DEREE-ACG students undertake studies leading to the award of two degrees: a US Bachelor's degree, reflecting institutional accreditation by NEASC, and a UK Honours Bachelor's Award, validated by The Open University.

-Mission Statement:
+Mission Statement

 The B.A.
-(Honours) in English and American Literature offers students exposure to a variety of literary texts, cultures, and ways of thinking and analyzing.
+(Honours) in English Literature with Linguistics offers students exposure to a variety of literary texts, cultures, and ways of thinking and analyzing, as well as the opportunity to engage in language study through a variety of elective courses in theoretical and applied linguistics.
 Students will read a wide range of engaging works of fiction, poetry, drama, and non-fictional prose from the U.K. and the United States as well as from around the world.
 They will learn to interpret these works from a variety of theoretical perspectives and develop an understanding of literary history.
 Emphasizing academic discourse and research methods of the discipline, the programme prepares students for graduate studies.
 By providing training in a broad range of skills and competencies, the programme also prepares students for a variety of professions.

-Educational Aims:
+Educational Aims

 The aims of the B.A.
-(Honours) in English and American Literature programme are to enable students to:
+(Honours) in English Literature with Linguistics are to enable students to:

-- o read insightfully a wide variety of literary texts in English from about 1500 to the present; - o understand the variety of critical and theoretical approaches to the study of literature; - o develop skills of analysis and interpretation of literary texts; - o understand the significance of theoretical approaches to the study of language; - \circ $\;$ understand the functions of language and linguistic concepts; - recognise language "problems" and develop problem-solving strategies; - o analyse and manipulate data from a variety of languages; - develop, to a high degree of competence, a range of communication skills (oral and written) which are at once subject-specific and transferable, and will prepare students for a wide variety of professions; - conduct research using both print and electronic sources; to evaluate the usefulness of these sources; and to use these sources legitimately; - demonstrate analytical skills together with powers of textual analysis and critical judgment.
+- o Read insightfully a wide variety of literary texts in English from about 1500 to the present; - o Understand the variety of critical and theoretical approaches to the study of literature; - Develop skills of analysis and interpretation of literary texts; - Understand the significance of theoretical approaches to the study of language; - Understand the functions of language and linguistic concepts; - o Recognise language "problems" and develop problem-solving strategies; - Analyse and manipulate data from a variety of languages; - Assess the advantages and disadvantages of different learning and teaching methods and strategies; - Develop, to a high degree of competence, a range of communication skills (oral and written) which are at once subject-specific and transferable, and will prepare students for a wide variety of professions; - Conduct research using both print and electronic sources; to evaluate the usefulness of these sources; and to use these sources legitimately; - o Demonstrate analytical skills together with powers of textual analysis and critical judgment.

-Learning Outcomes:
+Learning Outcomes

 Upon completion of the B.A.
-(Honours) in English and American Literature, students will be able to demonstrate:
+(Honours) in English Literature with Linguistics, students will be able to demonstrate: